 Mental health means having a life worth living and living a productive and meaningful life.
-Meeting your goals, seeing hopes and dreams fulfilled and having a variety of interests also help you achieve mental health.
+Meeting your goals, seeing hopes and dreams fulfilled, and having a variety of interests also help you achieve mental health.
 Naperville is like many other places in the nation that suffer from mental illness issues.
-In fact, Naperville seems to be right in line with the rest of the state, and nation, when it comes to mental health issues.
+Naperville seems to be right in line with the rest of the state, and nation when it comes to mental health issues.

-According to a national survey on drug use and mental health, in the past year Naperville had 9.2 percent of persons 12 and older classified with having a substance use disorder.
+According to a national survey on drug use and mental health, in the past year, Naperville had 9.2 percent of persons 12 and older classified as having a substance use disorder.
 Just 6.1 percent of the population had experienced a major mental illness issue in the past year.
 Again, these numbers fall in line with the rest of the state and nation.

 What Makes Mental Health Different in Naperville?